Milos, Greece Travel Guide: What to See, Do & Eat (By a Local!)

 where is Milos island

 Milos is a beautiful, horseshoe-shaped volcanic island and the most southwesterly island in the Cyclades group.
 Milos is known as ‘the island of color’ as it has lovely beaches, crystal clear azure waters, gorgeous views, and the most stunning sunsets.
+The island’s unique volcanic landscape has created over 75 spectacular beaches, many with colorful rock formations that can’t be found anywhere else in Greece.

 How to get to Milos